State v. Moua Her is the case blog of the day. This is an older case that has come back for

 also requests that we remand to the district court the question of whether

-Vang’s statements to Baumhofer were testimonial in light of Davis.
-But the State did not request a remand on
+Vang’s statements to Baumhofer were testimonial in light of

 this issue during the first appeal.